iotaledger/wallet.rs/docs/docs/specs/README.md

 #### Initialisation

-Initialises account
+Initializes account
-There are several scenarios in which an account can be initialised:
+There are several scenarios in which an account can be initialized:

-*   _Seed generated outside the Stronghold_:  In this case, the account should be initialised with a seed.
-It should communicate with the Stronghold using its “importAccount” method and should expect an “id” as a response;
+- *Seed generated outside the Stronghold*: In this case, the `account` should be initialized with a seed.
+It should communicate with the Stronghold using the `import_accounts` method and should expect an ID as a response.
-*   _Seed generated inside the Stronghold_: In this case, the account should be initialised without a seed.
-It should communicate with the Stronghold using its “createAccount” method and should expect an “id” in response;
+- *Seed generated inside the Stronghold8*: In this case, the `account` should be initialized without a seed.
+It should communicate with the Stronghold using its `create_account` method and should expect an “id” in response;
-*   _Importing accounts from Stronghold backup_: In this case, the account should receive all initialisation properties from the Stronghold.
-Note that during backup, these configuration settings should be passed to the Stronghold.
+- *Importing accounts from Stronghold backup*: In this case, the `account` should receive all the initialization properties from the `Stronghold`.
+Please note that during backup, these configuration settings should be passed to the `Stronghold`.
 See [import_accounts()](#import_accounts).

-The following should be considered when initialising an account:
+The following should be considered when initializing an account:

-*   An account should never be initialised directly.
-The only way an account can be initialized is through the [add_account()](#add_account) method;
+- An `account` should never be initialized directly.
+The only way an `account` can be initialized is through the [add_account()](#add_account) method.
-*   An account should always be initialised after a successful response from the Stronghold.
-If the Stronghold fails to create an account, the account initialisation should error out.
-If the Stronghold successfully creates an account, the account should be stored in the persistent storage.
-Upon a successful store operation, the user should be returned an account object;
+- An `account` should always be initialized after a successful response from the `Stronghold`.
+If the `Stronghold` fails to create an `account`, the `account` initialization should error out.
+If the `Stronghold` successfully creates an `account`, the `account` should be stored in the persistent storage.
+Upon a successful store operation, the user should be returned an `account` object.
-*   If a `provider` property is not passed, a random node should be selected from the `nodes` property;
+- If a `provider` property is not passed, a random node should be selected from the `nodes` property.
-*   If a `type` property is not passed, `"default”` should be used as an account type;
+- If a `type` property is not passed, `"default”` should be used as an account type.
-*   `quorum_size` and `quorum_threshold` should be validated.
+- `quorum_size` and `quorum_threshold` should be validated.
 For example, `quorum_size` should not be greater than the number of nodes provided by the user.
-*   The `nodes` property should validate and remove duplicate node URLs;
+- The `nodes` property should validate and remove duplicate node URLs.
-*   All the properties of the returned account object should be read-only.
+- All the properties of the returned account object should be read-only.
 It should not be possible to manipulate them directly.

 <table>
   <tr>